7max/log4cl/README.md

 contains the string `<cl-user>`, which corresponds to the current package.

-That string is called a category of the log message, and can also be referred to as *logger's category*, or simply a logger.
+That string is the category of the log message, and is also referred to as *logger's category*, or simply a logger.

 *Logger* is an object, that acts as source of the log message, and also as a configuration point, which can have its own log level and